python-trio/trio/docs/source/reference-io.rst

      mode: `binary mode files are task-safe/thread-safe, text mode files are not
      <https://docs.python.org/3/library/io.html#multi-threading>`__.

+     The same caveat applies if you keep using the original synchronous file object after wrapping it with :func:`trio.wrap_file`: direct synchronous operations can run at the same time as the wrapper's async operations, so this is only safe when the wrapped object supports that kind of concurrent use.

    * Async file objects can be used as async iterators to iterate over the lines of the file: